Best holiday destinations in Portugal in 2021

 Often overshadowed by its bigger, brasher neighbour, Portugal has beautiful beaches, stylish cities and picturesque villages that have remained remarkably unspoilt.
 This south-west tip of Europe offers fantastic seaside holidays for families, romantic inland escapes and vibrant city breaks – with a foodie culture all of its own, and a flourishing wine industry.
 Whether you want a lazy week on the Algarve, a wine-fuelled weekend in Porto or an away-from-it-all escape in the little-visited Alentejo, here are the holidays to suit.

-Update: You can book holidays to Portugal from 17 May 2021.
-We recommend you book a package (e.g. flight + accommodation) so your money will be protected.
-Click the links below for details of prices and rebooking policies.
+Update: if you live in England, you can travel to Portugal – including Madeira and the Azores – from 17 May 2021 without any need for quarantine.
+To protect your money, we recommend you book a package (e.g. flight + accommodation).
+Click the links below for prices and rebooking policies.

 For older teens, Activities Abroad offers a fantastic family week in the Azores, cycling and hiking all included – or for something more urban, book a family apartment in Lisbon, and set out to discover the vibrant Baixa neighbourhood and the narrow streets of Alfama.